telefonicaid/thinking-cities/docs/device_api.md

 Where:

--  ''api-key'': this is a unique value per service.
+-  ""api-key"": this is a unique value per service.
 It is provided through the provisioning API.
--  ''device-id'': this is typically a sensor id, it has to be unique per “api-key”.
+-  ""device-id"": this is typically a sensor id, it has to be unique per “api-key”.
-- ''type'': it is the actual phenomenon being measured, for example: temperature, pressure, etc… this is the name of the attribute being published on ContextBroker.
+- ""type"": it is the actual phenomenon being measured, for example: temperature, pressure, etc… this is the name of the attribute being published on ContextBroker.

 Example: